JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 > _“Nathaniel, you have learned to live above prejudice and to practice increased tolerance since you became my apostle.
 But there is much more for you to learn.
 You have been a blessing to your fellows in that they have always been admonished by your consistent sincerity.
 When I have gone, it may be that your frankness will interfere with your getting along well with your bretbren, both old and new.
 You should learn that the expression of even a good thought must be modulated in accordance with the intellectual status and spiritual development of the bearer.
 Sincerity is most serviceable in the work of the kingdom when it is wedded to discretion._
 >
-> _“If you would learn to work with your brethren, you might accomplish more permanent things, . . ._ [UB 181:2.21-22](/en/The_Urantia_Book/181#p2_21)
+> _“If you would learn to work with your brethren, you might accomplish more permanent things, . . ._ <a id="a260_102"></a>[UB 181:2.21-22](/en/The_Urantia_Book/181#p2_21)

 Jesus also said to Nathaniel: _“If, therefore, you serve me with a whole heart, make sure that you are devoted to the welfare of my brethren on earth with tireless affection.
 Admix friendship with your counsel and add love to your philosophy.
 Serve your fellow men even as I have served you.
 Be faithful to men as I have watched over you.
-Be less critical; expect less of some men and thereby lessen the extent of your disappointment.”_ [[UB 192:2.10](/en/The_Urantia_Book/192#p2_10)]
+Be less critical; expect less of some men and thereby lessen the extent of your disappointment.”_ <a id="a262_437"></a>[[UB 192:2.10](/en/The_Urantia_Book/192#p2_10)]

 Note how Jesus tells Nathaniel: _“If you would learn to work with your brethren, you might accomplish more permanent things . . ”_ and how he gave him a complete set of instructions on how to accomplish greater tolerance for his fellows.

-We know, however, that Nathaniel could not work with Peter and the others after Pentecost ([UB 192:4.7](/en/The_Urantia_Book/192#p4_7)) as he was opposed to the shift in the proclamation of the gospel from sonship with God and brotherhood with man, to the proclamation of the risen Christ.
+We know, however, that Nathaniel could not work with Peter and the others after Pentecost (<a id="a266_91"></a>[UB 192:4.7](/en/The_Urantia_Book/192#p4_7)) as he was opposed to the shift in the proclamation of the gospel from sonship with God and brotherhood with man, to the proclamation of the risen Christ.

 So although he was right in the fact, he missed the essential truth of persevering with his fellows to work for the greater cause.

-Nathaniel was even described as being the _odd genius of the twelve_ [[UB 139:6.4](/en/The_Urantia_Book/139#p6_4)].
+Nathaniel was even described as being the _odd genius of the twelve_ <a id="a270_69"></a>[[UB 139:6.4](/en/The_Urantia_Book/139#p6_4)].
 If he'd had stayed and worked with the team Jesus went to such lengths to train, perhaps his greater understanding of the gospel message would have eventually had a positive impact on the direction the Christian movement was to take.

 As it was, he went off alone into India and no doubt did good work, but how much more could he have accomplished if he had only taken heed of Jesus' preferred admonition for him.

 While Nathaniel had a hard time working with those who he didn't agree with, Thomas on the hand showed more tolerance.
 On 139:8.8 we're told:

 _In the councils of the twelve Thomas was always cautious, advocating a policy of safeety first, but if his conservatism was voted down or overruled, he was always the first fearlessly to move out in execution of the program decided upon.
 Again and again would be stand out against some project as being foolbardy and presumptuous; he would debate to the bitter end, but when Andrew would put the proposition to a vote, and after the twelve would elect to do that which he had so strenuously opposed, Thomas was the first to say, “Let's go!”
 He was a good loser.
 He did not hold grudges nor nurse wounded feelings.
-Time and again did he oppose letting Jesus expose himself to danger, but when the Master would decide io take such risks, always was it Thomas who rallied the apostles with his courageous words, “Come on, comrades, let's go and die with him.”_ [[UB 139:8.8](/en/The_Urantia_Book/139#p8_8)]
+Time and again did he oppose letting Jesus expose himself to danger, but when the Master would decide io take such risks, always was it Thomas who rallied the apostles with his courageous words, “Come on, comrades, let's go and die with him.”_ <a id="a276_859"></a>[[UB 139:8.8](/en/The_Urantia_Book/139#p8_8)]

 We can learn a lot from Thomas who showed an incredible willingness to go along with the program even if he didn't fully agree with the methods chosen by his leaders and fellow team players.